paradoxicalsphere/WorkplaceDAO/README.md

 ## Assumptions and Constraints<a name="assumptions"></a>

 DAOs offer a model for ratifying decisions.
-In the current proposal, existing processes and workflows for analysis, evaluation, planning, elicitation, collaboration, design, management and communication within organizations and workplaces are needed to inform decisions that a DAO may make collectively.
+In the current proposal, existing processes and workflows within organizations and workplaces for analysis, evaluation, planning, elicitation, collaboration, design, management and communication inform decisions that a DAO may make collectively.

 <!-- TO-DO: Discuss with Gema Diaz the potential responsibilities as well as the limits of responsibilities for such a DAO established within an organization or workplace, considering employment law. -->